Fundraising in Western Australia is regulated by the Department of Commerce and the Western Australian Department of Racing, Gaming and Liquor.

 A list of organisations licensed to fundraise in Western Australia is available on the Department of Commerce’s licensed charities register.

-For more details about the activities regulated by the Department of Commerce under fundraising legislation, and the conditions on which activities are allowed, see the information on the Department of Commerce website.
+For more details about the activities regulated by the Department of Commerce through the state's fundraising legislation - and the conditions on which activities are allowed - see the information on the Department of Commerce website.

 In Western Australia, an organisation collecting money or goods from the public for charitable purposes needs to: